unrelatedlabs/Open-tDCS-Stack/README.md

 ## Firmware

-The firmware is located in `firmware/opentdcs/` and is built using the Arduino framework with the Adafruit nRF52 BSP.
+The firmware is located in `firmware/build/opentdcs.ino.uf2` To install on the XIAO BLE nRF52840.
+Place it into bootloader mode by quickly pressing the reset button twice.
+A XIAO USB drive will appear on your computer.
+Drag in the `firmware/build/opentdcs.ino.uf2` file.
+Done

 ### Features